Srprajapat/Quiz-Generator/README.md

   * **Customizable Quizzes**: Specify the desired **number of questions** (1-10) and **difficulty level** (Easy, Medium, Hard).
   * **Interactive Interface**: A user-friendly quiz experience with immediate feedback on your answers.
   * **Scoring System**: Tracks your score in real-time and displays a final result upon completion.
-  * **Powered by Gemini**: Utilizes Google's powerful generative AI to understand context and formulate relevant questions.
+  * **Powered by Groq**: Utilizes Groq's fast Llama models for efficient quiz generation.

 -----